 Now you know all about Cafédirect Machu Picchu you’ve got to give it a sample.

 It’s available in a number of supermarkets or if you want to get it online, the Ethical Superstore is a great place.
-You can buy yours from the Ethical Superstore as a single bag or case pack of 6, as ground coffee or whole beans.
+You can buy your Machu Picchu coffee from the Ethical Superstore* as a single bag or case pack of 6, as ground coffee or whole beans.

 The Ethical Superstore features the widest selection of Cafédirect products in the UK and is definitely worth a look at.
 You can also find their range of high quality single origin coffees, including Mayan Gold and Cauca Valley, which are also fantastic.

 Cafedirect recently sent me a couple of samples from their new London Fields range.